 Can I join if I don't own a boat?

 Yes, you do not need a boat to join the club.
-We currently have more boaters than non-boaters and should always have a seat for you.
+We currently are in need of boaters so backseats may not always be available.

 Can I bring a minor into the club?